OrchardCMS/OrchardCore/src/docs/reference/modules/Flow/BagPart.md

 In the second example we have an alternate for the Content Type `MyBag`, and the Named BagPart `MyNamedBagPart`

-The templates and alternate names for the Content Items contained in a BagPart are the same as standard Content Items.
+`Content_Contained` is used as a fallback template for Content Items contained in a BagPart.
+Alternates can be provided by a template named `Content_Contained__[ContentType]`.

 !!! note
     More alternates are available.
 You can examine these using the `ConsoleLog` Razor Helper or `console_log` liquid filter.